PhotoPay/photopay-android/README.md

 ##### `setNullQuietZoneAllowed(boolean)`
 By setting this to `true`, you will allow scanning barcodes which don't have quiet zone surrounding it (e.g. text concatenated with barcode).
 This option can significantly increase recognition time.
 Default is `true`.

-##### `setScan1DBarcodes(boolean)`
-Some driver's licenses contain 1D Code39 and Code128 barcodes alongside PDF417 barcode.
-These barcodes usually contain only reduntant information and are therefore not read by default.
-However, if you feel that some information is missing, you can enable scanning of those barcodes by setting this to `true`.

 ### Obtaining results from USDL recognizer

 USDL recognizer produces [USDLScanResult](https://photopay.github.io/photopay-android/com/microblink/recognizers/blinkbarcode/usdl/USDLScanResult.html).
 You can use `instanceof` operator to check if element in results array is instance of `USDLScanResult`.
 See the following snippet for an example: